Cos dEstournel Château 1a

 Cos d'Estournel 1916 89p

-Tasted in June 2022.
-Danish bottling.
+I tasted this wine, a Danish bottling, in June 2022.
 Women made wine in this vintage during the First World War, as male workers were sent to the front.
-It was keeping well for a 106-year-old wine, a bit mushroomy but otherwise pleasant, round, and soft.
+It was keeping well for a 106-year-old wine.
+It was a bit mushroomy but otherwise pleasant, round, and soft.

 ©2003-2024 greatbordeauxwines.com